 - All lectures will be delivered online using a tool called “virtual classroom”

 - All learning materials will be available via Brightspace (our online learning environment, which includes “virtual classroom”)

 - Small group seminars and group and individual tutorials will be delivered face to face on campus

 - There will be access to specialist facilities including laboratories, clinical simulation and art studios

 - Access to resources and some study spaces in the library.

 Blended learning, and the use of Brightspace will be central to your experience.
-In the event of further impacts from COVID-19, such as a second wave or lockdown, we will increase the use of Brightspace for other activities, such as seminars and tutorials.
+In the event of further impacts from COVID-19, we will increase the use of Brightspace for other activities, such as seminars and tutorials.
 In doing this we are able to ensure that you can continue with your learning, and progress through your course with minimal disruption.

 I have been told my course is now block learning.
 What does this mean?